StableUnit/MonteCarloSimulation/README.md

 Geometric Brownian motion Monte Carlo methods are common place in statistical finance since they allow us to make empirical estimations of risk bounds in the system under certain assumptions about the movement of the underlying assets.
+This is achieved repeated simulation of the contract under the movement from a statistical
-We can use these empirical results to make statements such as 'There is a 90% chance that the contract reserve ratio will remain above above 0.5% within the year under these reasonable assumptions'
+We can use these empirical results to make statements such as 'There is a 90% chance that the contract reserve ratio will remain above above 0.5 within the year under these reasonable assumptions'

-It should be noted that There is no perfect method for assessing the risk here because financial data it notorious random, subject to black swan events, and long trail distributions.
+It should be noted that there is no perfect method for assessing the risk here because financial data it notorious random, subject to black swan events, and long trail distributions.
 However, for the purposes of testing the behaviour of this system, Monte Carlo methods serve as usefull way of understanding the